mattcarlotta/ssdtGen/README.md

 ssdtGen is an automated bash script that attempts to build and compile custom SSDTs for X99/Z170 systems (see first note below) running Mac OS.
 Specifically, it will inject properties into your ACPI tables for: on-board sound, an external GPU/HDMI audio, sSata Contoller, ethernet, IMEI controller, LPC support, NVMe devices, Sata Controller, SBUS controller, XHC usb power options, and XOSI support.

-Note 1: Regardless of motherboard, you can build a custom NVME SSDT that'll work in conjunction with Rehabman's spoofed HackrNVMeFamily-10_xx_x.kext.
+Note 1: Regardless of motherboard, you can build a custom NVME SSDT that'll work in conjunction with Rehabman's spoofed <a href="http://www.insanelymac.com/forum/topic/312803-patch-for-using-nvme-under-macos-sierra-is-ready/page-55#entry2405345">HackrNVMeFamily-10_xx_x.kext</a>.
 If you're unfamiliar with how NVME injection works and what is required, please read one or both of the guides in footnote 2 (††) in the "Limitation Notes" below.

 Note 2: Please note that some of the devices will still need "drivers" (kexts) to be fully functional:
 * <a href="http://www.insanelymac.com/forum/files/file/436-ahciportinjectorkext/">AHCIPortInjector.kext</a> for HDD/SSD devices (EVSS and SAT0/SAT1)